kevintdame/visualbaseball/_posts/2015-12-29-Evaluating the 2016 HOF Class using Rankometer.md

 layout: post
 ---

-Rankometer is a tool to visually evaluate a player by compareing that player to the elite at his position, in his era, throughout his career.
+Rankometer is a tool to visually evaluate a player by comparing that player to the elite at his position, in his era, throughout his career.
 So let's use it to evaluate this year's candidates.
 Let's start with 2 candidates whose Rankometer shows (undeniably) that they are hall of fame worthy, with long stretches of dominance.
 Barry bonds...

 <img src="images/rankometer/Barry-Bonds.png" width="800" />